‘Skwerl’ is, according to the description attached to the YouTube upload, “a short film in fake English”.

 This whole grand delusion is designed to give an insight into what it would be like to watch an English Foreign Language film, if you had no grasp of the English language itself – the strict ties of vocabulary and meaning are pulled out from under you, leaving you with noises that are tantalisingly familiar sounding, but whose precise meaning is impenetrable.

-This particular experiment has strong cultural undertones – with the prevalence of English across the world as a stable of cultural expression, recasting English as a foreign language that native English speakers are not familiar with allows.a degree of insight into another world – the wealth of English culture not being directly accessible to you.
+This particular experiment has strong cultural undertones – with the prevalence of English across the world as a stable of cultural expression, recasting English as a foreign language that native English speakers are not familiar with allows.
+A degree of insight into another world – the wealth of English culture not being directly accessible to you.

-As well, Sociologically (the YouTube rule of ‘never read the comments’ aside) there are some occasional attestations as to the truth of this rendering of “How English sounds to non-English speakers” from honest-to-god ESOL (English as a second or other language) speakers from the days before their fluency.
+There are some occasional attestations as to the truth of this rendering of “How English sounds to non-English speakers” from honest-to-god ESOL (English as a second or other language) speakers from the days before their fluency.
 This is a testament to the thorough research or prior understanding of English phonics, or perhaps merely an intuitive ability of the presumably English native speaking screenwriters to create English sounding non-English words.

 - This is a novel but effective approach to discussing how a non English native speaker hears English.
 Its tackling an issue that previously wouldn’t have been experienced by englosh native speakers as every language sounds inherently different.
 Someone whoes always spoken english was never going to know what iy sounds like as an outsider.
 This piece forces everyone to be an outsider of their own language.
 It’s an equaliser.

 - Part of what makes this piece so successful is that it takes a common but isolating experience and turns it into something that brings the expierencers together.

 - In my final piece I want to share that elusive feeling of isolation and otherness and, by sharing, bring people together.
 This piece shows that I don’t have to share universal experiences for the to be shared universal emotions.